wjw465150/KeycloakGuid/Securing Applications and Services Guide.md

 - keycloak-config-file

   The location of the `keycloak.json` configuration file.
 The configuration file can either be located on the filesystem or on the classpath.
-If itâ€™s located on the classpath you need to prefix the location with `classpath:` (for example `classpath:/path/keycloak.json`).
+If it¡¯s located on the classpath you need to prefix the location with `classpath:` (for example `classpath:/path/keycloak.json`).
 This is *REQUIRED.*

 - `role-principal-class`